thomas-kl1/php-combine-conditions/README.md

 $operatorPool = new \LogicTree\Operator\OperatorPool();

 $operatorPool->addOperator(
-    \LogicTree\Operator\OperatorPool::TYPE_LOGICAL,
+    \LogicTree\Operator\OperatorType::Logical,
     \LogicTree\Operator\Logical\AndOperator::CODE,
     new \My\Class\AndOperator()
 );
 $operatorPool->addOperator(
-    \LogicTree\Operator\OperatorPool::TYPE_COMPARATOR,
+    \LogicTree\Operator\OperatorType::Comparator,
     \LogicTree\Operator\Comparator\EqOperator::CODE,
     new \My\Class\EqOperator()
 );
 $operatorPool->addOperator(
-    \LogicTree\Operator\OperatorPool::TYPE_COMPARATOR,
+    \LogicTree\Operator\OperatorType::Comparator,
     'my_custom_operator',
     new \My\Class\MyCustomOperator()
 );

 $conditionManager = new \LogicTree\Service\ConditionManager($operatorPool);
 ```
-Now we are able to use these operators in our code and are availables everywhere in the library.
+Now we are able to use these operators in our code and are available everywhere in the library.

 ### Condition and Combine